-Locations with premises covered by the Hyperoptic network include Birmingham, Brighton, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester, Newcastle, Nottingham, Peterborough, Reading, Sheffield, Southampton, Swansea and York.
+Locations with premises covered by Hyperoptic include Birmingham, Brighton, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester, Newcastle, Nottingham, Peterborough, Reading, Sheffield, Southampton, Swansea and York.

-Where Hyperoptic is different from other home broadband services is they’re normally available only in larger residential apartment blocks.
-They work with freeholders and new build developers to offer their service in buildings, with Hyperoptic’s online coverage map showing a list of available locations.
+Where Hyperoptic is different from other home broadband services is they’re normally only available in larger residential apartment blocks.
+They work with freeholders and new build developers to offer their service in apartment buildings, with Hyperoptic’s online coverage map showing a list of available locations.

 According to Hyperoptic, they’re aiming to cover 2 million homes by the end of 2021 and 5 million homes by the end of 2025.

-If you’re looking for full fibre broadband but are currently unable to get Hyperoptic in your home, you can check to see whether Vodafone Gigafast is available (uses the Cityfibre network) or BT’s Full Fibre service (which uses the Openreach network).
-Alternatively, Virgin Media’s Gig1 service can offer gigabit download speeds though it’s technically based on cable rather than being a full fibre service.
+If you’re looking for full fibre broadband but are currently unable to get Hyperoptic in your home, you can check to see whether BT’s Full Fibre service is available (uses the Openreach network) or Vodafone’s Gigafast service (uses the Cityfibre network).
+Alternatively, Virgin Media’s Gig1 service can offer gigabit download speeds using cable instead of full fibre technology.